SiddharthShah30/Tricket.py/README.md

 ## Features

+* **10 international teams** with real player lineups
+* **Arrow key controls** — no typing mid-game, fully keyboard-driven
+* **Delivery-biased shot system** — bowling type influences how the computer bats
+* Named batsmen displayed at the crease (striker and non-striker)
+* Automatic batting rotation on odd runs and at end of overs
+* Live scoreboard with CRR, RRR, runs needed, and balls remaining
+* Over-by-over ball log displayed in real time
+* In-game **ESC pause** to take a breather
 * Coin toss with bat/bowl election
-* Two full innings with live scoreboard updates
-* Current Run Rate (CRR) and Required Run Rate (RRR) display
-* Over-by-over ball log tracking
-* Four batting shot types with randomised outcomes
-* Four bowling delivery types that influence batting results
-* Wide ball handling (score +1, ball not counted)
+* Tie detection alongside win/loss results
-* Animated text output for an immersive feel
+* Animated text and timed output for an immersive feel
-* Supports multiple over formats: 1, 5, 10, 20, and 50 overs
+* Supports **1, 5, 10, and 20 over** formats

 ---